-This QAP contains "electronic links" uniform resource locators to resources utilized by THDA in the application process such as the Tennessee Growth Policy Act, Multifamily Tax Subsidy Project Income Limits, Qualified Census Tracts, designations of Difficult to Develop Areas, Fair Housing Act requirements, etc. "Attachments" are forms or documents, which must be submitted in the Tennessee Housing On-line Management Administration System ("THOMAS") as part of the Initial Application.
-Initial Application information entered into THOMAS, including attachments, are, collectively, part of the "Initial Application" and all are considered part of the QAP.
+This QAP contains uniform resource locators to resources utilized by THDA in the application process such as the Tennessee Growth Policy Act, Multifamily Tax Subsidy Project Income Limits, Qualified Census Tracts, designations of Difficult to Develop Areas, Fair Housing Act requirements, etc. "Attachments" are forms or documents, which must be submitted in the Tennessee Housing On-line Management Administration System ("THOMAS") as part of the Initial Application.